Recitative: Secco

 Secco recitatives, popularized in Florence though the proto-opera music dramas of Jacopo Peri and Giulio Caccini during the late 16th century, formed the substance of Claudio Monteverdi's operas during the 17th century, and continued to be used into the 19th century Romantic era by such composers as Gaetano Donizetti, reappearing in Stravinsky's The Rake's Progress.
 They also influenced areas of music outside opera.

 In the early operas and cantatas of the Florentine school, secco recitatives were accompanied by a variety of instruments, mostly plucked fretted strings including the chitarrone, often with a pipe organ to provide sustained tone.
 Later, in the operas of Vivaldi and Handel, the accompaniment was standardised as a harpsichord and a bass viol or violoncello.
-When the harpsichord was gradually phased out over the late 18th century, and mostly disappeared in the early 19th century, many opera-houses did not replace it with the fortepiano, a hammered-string keyboard invented in 1700.
+For sacred works (especially oratorios) that included passages in the style of secco recitative, organ could be used instead of harpsichord throughout the 17th and 18th centuries.
+When the harpsichord was gradually phased out over the late 18th century, and mostly disappeared in the early 19th century, opera-houses generally replaced it in stages with the fortepiano, a hammered-string keyboard introduced in the late 17th century in Italy.

-Instead the violoncello was left to carry on alone, or with reinforcement from a double bass.
+Eventually, the violoncello was left to carry on alone without a keyboard instrument, or with reinforcement from a double bass.
 A 1919 recording of Rossini's Barber of Seville, issued by La voce del padrone, gives a unique glimpse of this technique in action, as do cello methods of the period and some scores of Meyerbeer.
 There are examples of the revival of the harpsichord for this purpose as early as the 1890s (e.g. by Hans Richter for a production of Mozart's Don Giovanni at the London Royal Opera House, the instrument being supplied by Arnold Dolmetsch), but it was not until the 1950s that the 18th-century method was consistently observed once more.
 In the 2010s, the early music revival movement has led to the re-introduction of harpsichord in some Baroque performances.

-Accompagnato (or obbligato)
+Accompagnato (or obbligato or stromentato)

-Accompanied recitative, known as accompagnato or stromentato, employs the orchestra as an accompanying body.
+Accompanied recitative, known as accompagnato or obbligato or stromentato, employs the orchestra as an accompanying body.
 The composer writes an arrangement for the orchestra musicians.
 As a result, it is less improvisational and declamatory than recitativo secco, and more song-like.
 This form is often employed where the orchestra can underscore a particularly dramatic text, as in "Thus saith the Lord" from Händel's Messiah; Joseph Haydn and Wolfgang Amadeus Mozart were also fond of it.
-A more inward intensification calls for an arioso; the opening of "Comfort ye" from the same work is a famous example, while the ending of it ("The voice of him that crieth in the wilderness") is secco.
+A more inward intensification calls for an arioso, a term that indicates a more highly developed vocal style "like an aria" within a section of recitative; the opening of "Comfort ye" from the same work is a famous example, while the ending of it ("The voice of him that crieth in the wilderness") is secco.

 Sometimes a distinction is made between the more dramatic, expressive, or interjecting 'orchestral recitative' (recitativo obbligato or stromentato) and a more passive and sustained 'accompanied recitative' (recitativo accompagnato).